 Experience the thrill of swimming alongside the majestic whale sharks, the world’s largest fish.
 These gentle giants grace the Ningaloo coast between April and August.

 There are many options for tours.
-See my detailed guide for all you need to know about swimming with whale sharks in Exmouth.
+See my detailed guide for all you need to know about swimming with whale sharks in Exmouth, as well as some of my recommended tour options.

 Visit Bundegi Beach

-A stone’s throw from Exmouth town, Bundegi Beach is a versatile destination, perfect for swimming, snorkeling, fishing, and even stand-up paddleboarding.
+A stone’s throw from Exmouth town, Bundegi Beach is a versatile destination, perfect for swimming, snorkelling, fishing, and even stand-up paddleboarding.
 With a boat launch facility, it’s a hub of water activities.

 Take a Dip at Exmouth Town Beach